VincentSchmid/raylib-test/README.md

 - A Game Map class that holds an array and can draw the array in the drawing phase of the gameloop
 - GameSettings class that hold all Game Parameters
 - Some kind of input / controlls handling class
-- Main class that brings everything together and draws the map aswell as a 3d model.
+- Main function that brings everything together and draws the map aswell as a 3d model.
 - some free itch.io game assets converted properly to glb so they can be used with ray-lib.
 - Python script to batch convert 3d meshes using blender.